 The first release of Census data was released on the 16 July 2012.
 This contained population and household information.
 Census day was 27 March 2011.

 You can find a profile of Colchester.
-It paints a broad picture including data on population trends, lifestyles, health, education, inequalities, economy, transport and housing.
+It paints a broad picture including data on population trends, lifestyles, health and much more.

-This portrait of the local authority area is one of a series of profiles for each of the districts and boroughs in Essex shown on the JSNA District Strategic Reports page of Essex Insight - https://www.essexinsight.org.uk/grouppage.aspx?groupid=19.
+This portrait of the local authority area is one of a series of profiles for each of the districts and boroughs in Essex and is part of a suite of documents for the Essex Joint Strategic Needs Assessment 2019 on the Essex Open Data platform.

-The series forms part of the Essex Joint Strategic Needs Assessment which is intended to provide the evidence base for all commissioning across the county.
+The Essex JSNA & District Profile Reports 2019 form part of the Essex Joint Strategic Needs Assessment which is intended to provide the evidence base for all commissioning across the county.